zchong/tictactoe/README.md

 * log into Terminal
 * `cd` to the folder containing this game
 * type: `make` for easy compilation (I already included all the necessary files to make it easy for you to compile) [Alternatively: you can type `g++ tictactoeGame.cpp Board.cpp Game.cpp chesspiece.cpp -o game` to compile the game]
 * type: `./game` to compile the game and you're done!

+For Windows users, I think you might need Cygwin to achieve something similar.
+I haven't done a lot of programming in Windows, so that's a foreign land for me.
+For anyone intending to run this in Windows, please let me know and I can find out more about that.

 [Last updated: July 13, 2013]